liangchow/leetcode/Notes/Logics.md

 [Use Recursion to Create a Range of Numbers Link](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/use-recursion-to-create-a-range-of-numbers)

+Use recursive to return an array of integers which begins with `startNum` and ends with `endNum`.
+The starting number will always be less than or equal to the ending number.

 ```
 // Approach
 // Similar to countup(n), except with an additional "startNum" variable.
 Use "startNum" as a criteria for exit condition.